 California’s elderly population fall more than one time a year and most do not report it to their medical provider.
 When they do report the event, the healthcare professional treating them seem to neglect counseling them on fall prevention in 40% of the cases.

-Fall prevention is critical to the elderly since it is the leading cause for injury and hospitalization among those 65 and older and the risk only increases as they age.
+Fall prevention is critical to the elderly.
+Falling is the leading cause for injury and hospitalization among those 65 and older.
+This risk only increases as they age.
 One in 5 people 85 and older report falling more than once a year versus 1 in 10 of those between 65 and 74.
-The outcomes of a fall in the elderly are often fatal or, at best, have long term consequences for performing their activities of daily living.
+The outcomes of a fall in the elderly are often fatal.
+Furthermore, they often have long-term consequences for performing their activities of daily living.

 - anti-seizure drugs (anticonvulsants)